Shakhrai8/CV/README.md

 _Electrician_ in Control cabinet construction and installation

-- Problem solving and project coordination while completing a contract for installation of 63 control cabinets with Ikea in Karlsruhe.
+- Problem solving and project coordination while completing a contract for the installation of 63 control cabinets with Ikea in Karlsruhe.
 - Dozens of projects with different companies like: Ikea, Dachser, MEWA, BMW etc